White Christmas (film): Music

 All songs were written by Irving Berlin.
 The centerpiece of the film is the title song, first used in Holiday Inn, which won that film an Oscar for Best Original Song in 1942.
-In addition, "Count Your Blessings" earned the picture its own Oscar nomination in the same category.
+In addition, "Count Your Blessings" earned White Christmas its own Oscar nomination in the same category.

 The song "Snow" was originally written for Call Me Madam with the title "Free", but was dropped in out-of-town tryouts.
 The melody and some of the words were kept, but the lyrics were changed to be more appropriate for a Christmas movie.
 For example, one of the lines of the original song is:

 A composer's demo of the original song can be found on the CD Irving Sings Berlin.

-The song "What Can You Do with a General?" was originally written for an un-produced project called Stars on My Shoulders.
+The song "What Can You Do with a General?" was originally written for an unproduced project called Stars on My Shoulders.

 Trudy Stevens provided the singing voice for Vera-Ellen, including in "Sisters".
 (The first edition of Vera-Ellen's biography by David Soren made the mistake of suggesting that "perhaps" Clooney sang for Vera in "Sisters".
 The second edition of the biography corrected that error by adding this: "Appropriately, they sing "Sisters" with Rosemary Clooney actually dueting with Trudy Stabile (wife of popular bandleader Dick Stabile), who sang under the stage name Trudy Stevens and who had been personally recommended for the dubbing part by Clooney.
 Originally, Gloria Wood was going to do Vera-Ellen's singing until Clooney intervened on behalf of her friend.")
 It was not possible to issue an "original soundtrack album" of the film, because Decca Records controlled the soundtrack rights, but Clooney was under exclusive contract with Columbia Records.
 Consequently, each company issued a separate "soundtrack recording": Decca issuing Selections from Irving Berlin's White Christmas, while Columbia issued Irving Berlin's White Christmas.
 On the former, the song "Sisters" (as well as all of Clooney's vocal parts) was recorded by Peggy Lee, while on the latter, the song was sung by Clooney and her own sister, Betty.

+The film's original soundtrack recordings were finally issued on CD by Sepia Records in 2022, and subsequently on vinyl records.

 Berlin wrote "A Singer, A Dancer" for Crosby and his planned co-star Fred Astaire; when Astaire became unavailable, Berlin re-wrote it as "A Crooner – A Comic" for Crosby and Donald O'Connor, but when O'Connor left the project, so did the song.
 Another song written by Berlin for the film was "Sittin' in the Sun (Countin' My Money)" but because of delays in production Berlin decided to publish it independently.
-Crosby and Kaye also recorded another Berlin song ("Santa Claus") for the opening WWII Christmas Eve show scene, but it was not used in the final film.
+Crosby and Kaye also recorded another Berlin song ("Santa Claus") for the opening WWII Christmas Eve-show scene, but it was not used in the final film.
 Their recording of the song survives, however, and can be found on the Bear Family Records 7-CD set titled Come On-A My House.